OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 unless there is a desire to merge the PR into the `main` branch before the document is ready for release approval.

-After finishing the edit, include a new "changes" row within the document approval table and then subsequently the process moves to the **Document Ready for Review** stage (step 2), following the same steps as above.
+After finishing the edit, include and sign a new "changes" row within the document approval table and then subsequently the process moves to the **Document Ready for Review** stage (step 2), following the same steps as above.